meltano/meltano/docs/docs/reference/command-line-interface.md

 Using `--from-ref` allows you to add a plugin before it is avilable on [Meltano Hub](https://hub.meltano.com/), such as during development or testing of a plugin.
 It can also be used to try out plugins that have their [definition](/concepts/project#custom-plugin-definitions) published an accessible at a public URL, external to the Hub.

 :::note
-  Meltano will throw an error if the referenced plugin definiton is invalid or missing any required properties.
+  Meltano will throw an error if the referenced plugin definiton is invalid or missing any required properties - see the [Meltano Hub plugin definition syntax](/reference/plugin-definition-syntax) for more information.
 :::

 By default, `meltano add` will attempt to install the plugin after adding it.
 Use `--no-install` to skip this behavior: